City & Area History

 In the wake of the Civil War, Springfield helped give birth to the Wild West era.
 In July 1865, the town square was the site of the nation’s first-recorded shootout.
 The incident between “Wild Bill” Hickok and Davis Tutt was also significant due to the incredible marksmanship exhibited by “Wild Bill” that made him known worldwide.

-Following a poker game in Kelly Kerr Saloon on Park Central Square, Tutt claimed Hickok owed him money and took his pocket watch as collateral.
+Following a poker game in the Lyon House on South Street, Tutt claimed Hickok owed him money and took his pocket watch as collateral.
 Tutt claimed he would wear it in public to show that Hickok didn’t pay his debts.

 The next day, from 75 yards away, Tutt fired a shot at Hickok, barely missing his head.
 Hickok fired back and killed Tutt with a bullet through the heart.
 The event made nationwide news.